roninio/Schwab-API-with-Streamlit/Readme.md

 Using Schwab-API-Python package to interact with Schwap API

+* example of searching for option chains
+* chart with price history
+* Account info

 What is Streamlit: A framework to Create a web App using Python.

 Alternatives to Streamlit: